USAO Kicks Off Spring Classes Friday

 The telecommunication courses are delivered in interactive television classrooms in USAO’s Nash Library.
 Students in Chickasha not only see and hear the teacher at the sending institution, but with video technology, they also are seen and heard during classroom discussion, along with other students at various sites across the state.

-USAO offers courses in 23 fields of study and seven non-degree, pre-professional fields to choose from.
 Fields of study available at USAO are American Indian studies, art, biology, business (with concentrations in accounting, business administration and management), chemistry, communication, computer science, deaf education, drama, early childhood education, economics, elementary education, English, history, mathematics, music, natural science, physical education, physics, political science, psychology, sociology and speech pathology.
 Students can pursue a bachelor of art, bachelor of science or bachelor of fine arts degree with teacher certification in several areas.